 - 17.1.
 The Media and Communications List (MAC List) was created in March 2017.
 It was intended to give new focus to this important specialism within the Queen's Bench Division and to modernise the listing arrangements.
-Mr Justice Warby is the Judge in charge of the MAC List.
+Mr Justice Nicklin is the Judge in charge of the MAC List.
 Mr Justice Nicklin is the other High Court judge specialising in this area of QB work.
 Since 2019, the MAC List has been a specialist list of the High Court. - 17.2.
 Part 53 sets out the rules relating to claims in the MAC List.
 It was amended in 2019 and new rules apply to claims issued on or after 1 October 2019.
 This guide deals with those claims issued on or after 1 October 2019. - 17.3.
 CE filing applies to claims in the MAC List as it does to all other claims issued in the QBD in the RCJ.
 See section 3 above in respect of CE file and issue and service of claims.
 Once claims are issued they will be allocated to one of the Queen's Bench Masters for case management. - 17.4.
 Claims MUST be issued in the MAC List if they are or include a claim for: - Defamation (libel or slander) - Misuse of private information - Breach of Data Protection rights, including misuse of personal data - Harassment by publication - 17.5.
-Subject to Part 63, claims MAY be issued in the MAC List if the claim arises from - The publication or threated publication of information via the media, online or in speech; or - Other activities of the media - 17.6.
+Subject to Part 63, claims MAY be issued in the MAC List if the claim arises from - The publication or threatened publication of information via the media, online or in speech; or - Other activities of the media - 17.6.
 The claims which may be issued in the MAC List include claims in breach of confidence and malicious falsehood which arise from publication or threatened publication by the print or broadcast media, online, on social media, or in speech (see para 1.1 of the Pre-Action protocol for Media and Communication claims). - 17.7.
 Claims in the MAC List will be heard in the Royal Courts of Justice.
 Claims may be transferred to or from the MAC List on application or of the court's own initiative (see PD 53A).
 Any application for transfer in or out of the list should be made promptly and at the latest by the first case management conference.
 If an application is being made to transfer the case into the MAC List, the party applying must give notice of the application to the court or list in which the claim is proceeding and the MAC List Judge will not make an order for transfer until such notice and any applicable consent has been given.
-If the claim has been issued in the Chancery Division consent of the Chancellor of the High Court must be obtained for transfer (CPR 30.5(4)).
+If the claim has been issued in the Chancery Division consent of the Chancellor of the High Court must be obtained for transfer (CPR 30.5(4)). - 17.8.
+Claims will be case managed by the Masters in the same way as non MAC list claims, save that a PTR will be listed before trial in every claim.
+The PTR will usually be listed 8 weeks before the trial before a Judge of the MACL with a time estimate of one hour.
+Parties may apply to Mr Justice Nicklin to vacate the PTR upon confirmation that there are no outstanding issues requiring resolution and that the parties are ready for trial.
+A PTR will not be listed before a trial of the preliminary issue of meaning (see 17.30 below).